Knowledge Base

 Setting up signature rule’s conditions.

-1. After specifying the rule’s conditions, go to the Actions tab, and create a template adjusted to your shared mailbox (or mailboxes) by accessing the built-in signature editor (Fig.13.).
+1. After specifying the rule’s conditions, go to the Actions tab, and create a template adjusted to your shared mailbox (or mailboxes) by accessing the built-in signature editor (Fig. 4.).

 Accessing the built-in email signature editor.

-The rest of email signature rule’s settings can be default.
+The rest of the email signature rule’s settings can be default.
 To learn more about creating email signature rules in CodeTwo Exchange Rules, visit the quick guide.
-The Actions tab can be used to preview how the signature template will look like in an email (Fig. 14.).
+The Actions tab can be used to preview how the signature template will look like in an email (Fig. 5.).

 Email signature preview in the action tab.

-Fig. 15.
-A shared mailbox signature consisting of a client-side and server-side signature.
+Fig. 6.
+A shared mailbox signature consisting of an Outlook (client-side) and cloud (server-side) signature.

 Was this information useful?